MarvellinoCS/Hyperpigmented-Skin-Disease-Classification/README.md

 - **DenseNet201** achieved the highest accuracy and AUC values, making it the top-performing model.
 However, **YOLO** was also highlighted for its performance based on confusion matrix analysis.

 ## Conclusion
 Briefly state the findings of the project.
-DenseNet201 was the most effective model, but more research is needed to enhance its clinical applications.
-Discuss any limitations or challenges faced during the study.
+DenseNet201 was the most effective model, but Yolo has the most stable outcome performance, however more research is needed to enhance its clinical applications.

 ## Future Work
 Outline the steps for improving the model: